nbrisset/CTF/bitsctf-2017/challenges/sherlock-60/README.md

 >Sherlock has a mystery in front of him.
 Help him to find the flag.

-This challenge is [an extract](final.txt) from the adventures of Sherlock Holmes.
+This challenge is [an excerpt](final.txt) of the adventures of Sherlock Holmes.
 While I was reading the first paragraph, a thing really jumped out at me: there were some capital letters randomly put in the text, such as "i was seiZEd with a keen desiRe tO see holmes again".

 Then I extracted all the capital letters, which eventually gave "binary words" (ZERO and ONE).